yevheniya-nosyk/imc2023-ede/README.md

 ### Resolver for the Domain Scan

-Choose one EDE-compliant resolver that will be used for a large-scale domain scan and save it under `RESOLVER_DOMAIN_SCAN`.
+Choose one EDE-compliant resolver that will be used for a large-scale domain scan and save its IP under `RESOLVER_DOMAIN_SCAN`.

 ### Domain list

 Provide a path to the list of domain names to be scanned with the `RESOLVER_DOMAIN_SCAN` and save the path under `DOMAIN_LIST`.

-## Triggering Extended DNS Errors

-### Create Subdomains
+## Domain Setup

 The domains below contain various misconfigurations and corner cases that may trigger extended DNS errors: